LuisMtzGarcia/LuisMtzGarcia/README.md

 # 👋 Hi, I’m Luis!
-Currently studying (and practicing!) to be a Full-Stack Web Developer.
+Currently working as a Full-Stack Web Developer.
-- 👀 I’m interested in web-development using a variety of tech stacks.
-- 🌱 I’m currently going through The Odin Project and loving it!
 - 📫 Reach me at ing.luismtzgarcia@gmail.com

 ## &nbsp;&nbsp;Some technologies I use: